Introduction

 5. pass on the interesting parts of the results

 Using library routines for the FFTs still leaves a lot of complicated platform-sensitive hand-written code to glue it all together.
-Like the FFT libraries, reworking this non-trivial algorithm-specific code for a new high performance system’s architecture is a task approaching the edge of possible.
+Like the FFT libraries, reworking this non-trivial algorithm-specific code for a new high-performance system’s architecture is a task approaching the edge of possible.
 A key goal of FFTX’s design is to provide an API for specifying entire FFT-using kernels as single hardware-independent entities, thus opening an avenue for tremendous performance enhancements while freeing the scientific application writer from the grungy hardware details.

 Concept